HTC Desire 616: Hardware

 The HTC Desire 616 is powered by MediaTek MT6592 system-on-chip with a 1.4 GHz ARM Cortex-A7 octa-core CPU and ARM Mali-450 MP4 GPU.
 It comes with 1 GB RAM and 4 GB internal storage expandable up to 32 GB through the microSD card slot.
-It has a 5.0 inch TFT LCD display with 720x1280 pixels (HD) resolution and 294 ppi pixel density.
+It has a 5.0 inch TFT LCD with 720x1280 pixels (HD) resolution and 294 ppi pixel density.
 The phone has an 8 MP rear-facing camera coupled with LED flash and a 2 MP front-facing camera.
 It has a 2000 mAh removable battery.
 Connectivity options include Wi-Fi 802.11 b/g/n and Bluetooth 4.0.

 The HTC Desire 610 is a dual SIM device.
 It has a miniSIM (SIM1) and a microSIM (SIM2) slot.
 Both of the SIM card slots support quad-band GSM but only the SIM1 supports dual-band 3G connectivity.
 It has dual standby feature, thus both of the SIM cards are active unless a call is taking place; the SIM card that is on standby is disabled during the calls.